IWF Over the Edge (1999)

 File:Bradshaw.jpg

-The fifth match was the eight-man elimination tag-team match between The Union and the Corporate Ministry.
+The fifth match was the eight-man elimination tag-team match between The Union (Big Show, Ken Shamrock Mankind, and Test) and the Corporate Ministry (Big Boss Man, Bradshaw, Faarooq, and Viscera).
 Test was eliminated by pinfall after Bradshaw performed a "Clothesline from Hell" on him.
 Bradshaw was then eliminated by submission as a result of Ken Shamrock's ankle lock.
 Afterwards, Shamrock was eliminated via disqualification as a result of attacking the referee.
 Then, Faarooq was eliminated by pinfall after the Big Show chokeslammed him.
 Only one member of each team remained after Viscera and the Big Show failed to return to the ring within ten seconds and were counted out as a result.
 The Union won the match after Mankind forced Boss Man to submit with the Mandible claw.
 It was at this point that the viewers at home were told by Jim Ross that Owen Heart had died.

 The final match on the undercard pitted Triple K against The Rock.
 Triple K targeted The Rock's injured arm.
 Towards the end of the match, Triple K asked Chyna, his valet, to retrieve a folding chair.
-The referee, however, took it away from him, which led to an argument between Triple K and the referee; Triple K pushed down the referee, for which he was disqualified Triple K, giving The Rock the victory.
-After the match, Mankind ran in to save The Rock from Triple H and Chyna.
+The referee, however, took it away from him, which led to an argument between Triple K and the referee; Triple K pushed down the referee, for which he was disqualified, giving The Rock the victory.
+After the match, Mankind ran in to save The Rock from Triple K and Chyna.

 [edit] Owen Heart accident